 The Students’ Union's operation is centred around the representation of students' interests in higher education institutions while being a part of these institutions.
 In accordance with the Higher Education Act of 2011, each student is a member of his/her university's Students’ Union, and has the right to vote and to stand as a candidate as well.

-Why and when can you contact the Students’ Union?
+When and why to contact the Students’ Union?

-The primary goal of the Student’s Union is to defend the rights of university students.
-Hence, should a student perceive that a lecturer did not follow the regulations to his/her disadvantage, than he/she can report this to the Students’ Union which helps students in solving these kinds of problems.
+The primary goal of the Student’s Union is to represent the rights of university students.
+Hence, should you perceive that a lecturer did not follow the regulations while working with you, then you can report this to the Students’ Union and the representatives will help you in solving these kinds of problems.
 Moreover, the Students’ Union is coordinating a significant number of opportunities and events that are important during your university years.
 You will probably meet with our different committes as well, such as the Student Walfare Committee or the Dormitory Committee because they are the responsible of handling the social funds and coordinate the admission and moves in the dormitory.

 In addition to official procedures, the tasks of the Students’ Union include the organisation of social life as well.
 The aim of the events and programmes is to provide opportunity for you to spend your years at the university as meaningful as possible, so that, after you receied your degree you can think back to the time spent here with a smile.
 Through its events and programmes, the Students’ Union would like to provide opportunities for social networking among students, further strengthening the integration and cohesion between students of different faculties.
-Apart from these events (e.g.: Women’s Handball Cup), the University Students’ Union is the publisher of Forum Publicum, the students’ monthly magazine with articles, interviews and photo reports on issues concerning students of NUPS.
+Apart from these events (e.g.: Women’s Handball Cup), the University Students’ Union is the publisher of Forum Publicum.
+In this monthly magazine students can read articles, interviews and photo reports on issues concerning students of NUPS.

 Coordinator of foreign affairs: